Death Row Inmate Don Johnson Declines His Last Meal, Asks That It Be Donated To The Homeless Instead

 The 68-year-old Johnson is facing a lethal injection for the 1984 killing of his wife, Connie Johnson, who was suffocated to death.
 As The Associated Press reported, Johnson had blamed the killing on a work-release inmate who admitted to investigators that he helped dispose of the woman’s body.

-Johnson had spent half of his life on death row after being convicted and had three previous execution dates canceled as he lodged appeals, including a court challenge to the state’s lethal injection protocol by claiming that the three-drug mixture caused a long and painful death.
+Johnson has spent half of his life on death row after being convicted, and had three previous execution dates canceled as he lodged appeals — including a court challenge to the state’s lethal injection protocol by claiming that the three-drug mixture caused a long and painful death.
 Some religious leaders in the state have also called on Governor Bill Lee to spare Johnson.

-It does not appear there will be any last-minute pardon for Johnson.
-Gov. Lee said he had considered granting clemency but decided against it.
+It does not appear that there will be any last-minute pardon for Johnson.
+Governor Lee said he had considered granting clemency, but decided against it.
 Johnson’s lawyer said there were no plans for last-minute legal challenges.

 Death-row inmate forgoes choosing last meal, asks for food to be given to homeless instead: Tennessee death-row inmate Don Johnson has asked that his special last meal before Thursday's scheduled execution be donated to the homeless. https://t.co/m63fklBgvW